guybedford/chomp/docs/task.md

 ● output.txt [cached]
 ```

+### Task Completion

+A task is considered to have succeeded if it completes with a zero exit code, and the target or targets
+expected of the task all exist.

+If the spawned process returns a non-zero exit code the task and all its parents will be marked as failed.

+If after completion, any of the targets defined for the task still do not exist, then the task is also marked as failed.

 ### Shell Tasks

 The default `engine` is the shell environment - PowerShell on Windows or `sh` on posix machines.